Chocolate Crunch Recipe

 - Weigh and mix the multi-grain flakes, the puffed quinoa, the coconut flakes, and the cocoa in a bowl.
 Coarsely chop the almonds and add them as well.

 - Put the baking tray with the Chocolate Crunch in the oven for about 30 minutes, turn it from time to time, and make sure that it doesn’t stick.
-Edit: Since I’ve had some feedback that the Chocolate Crunch burnt at 30 minutes and tasted bitter, try 10-15 minutes if you’re not sure!
+You can adjust the baking time between 15-30 minutes depending on how you like your chocolate crunch.

 - Finally, take the tray out of the oven, let the Chocolate Crunch cool down, pour it into a nice glass, and enjoy every morning.